boralg/pagebake/README.md

 # Pagebake

-Pagebake is a simple, modular static site generator library written in Rust.
-Inspired by Axum, Pagebake provides an intuitive API for defining routes, handling redirects, and rendering static HTML pages.
+Pagebake is a simple, modular static site generator library.
+Inspired by [Axum](https://crates.io/crates/axum), Pagebake provides an intuitive API for defining routes, handling redirects, and rendering static HTML pages.

 ## Features

 - **Routing and Rendering:**  Define custom routes that map to page-rendering functions.
 Use simple closures to generate HTML content.

-- **Redirect Support:** Easily configure redirects that work with static hosting services, as well as out-of-the box via plain HTML.
+- **Redirect Support:** Easily configure redirects that work with static hosting services, or out-of-the box via plain HTML.

-- **Fallback Handlers:** Specify fallback pages for unmatched routes to improve user experience.
+- **Fallback Handlers:** Specify fallback pages for unmatched routes.

 - **Router Composition:** Merge and nest routers to build modular and scalable site architectures.

-- **Flexible Output Options:** Render your site directly to disk or generate an in-memory map of files for further processing.
+- **Flexible Output Options:** Render your site directly to disk or generate an in-memory map of files.

 ## Installation